Raspberry Lemon Overnight Oats

 - Add in the remaining add-ins: vanilla Greek yogurt, raspberries, lemon zest, and sliced almonds for this version.

 - Screw on the lid tightly and shake.
-Set in the refrigerator for at least 4 hours and up to 3-5 days.
+Set in the refrigerator for at least 4 hours and up to 2-3 days for this version.

 - When ready to eat, you can eat it cold or warm.
 Here’s how to serve it:

-Serve Warm: This is our preferred way to serve overnight oats.
+- Serve Warm: This is our preferred way to serve overnight oats.
 Shake the jar and then remove the lid.
 Warm the oats in the microwave for about 45 seconds.
 Stir.
-Add in more milk or sweetener, as needed.
+Add more milk or sweetener as needed.
 Warm up even more, if desired.

 Notes/Tips